cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 # 4. Data Preparation

-The dataset used in this project is a real-world dataset having several issues and needs to be corrected before feeding into the machine learning model.
-In the following, we briefly explain some data cleaning up processes that we conducted on the dataset.

 ### 4.1.
 Drop unnecessary columns and columns with too many Null values

-We first dropped unnecessary columns (features) including noninformative features (e.g., the description columns), the columns containing the same value for all the records (e.g., SHIP_GROUP_TYPE, which has the same value for all the records), and duplicated features (e.g., the columns containing the same value for every record such as the columns of REV and IN_DOC_REV_PK).
+To clean up the dataset, we first dropped unnecessary columns (features) including noninformative features (e.g., the description columns), the columns containing the same value for all the records (e.g., SHIP_GROUP_TYPE which has the same value for all the records), and duplicated features (e.g., the columns containing the same value for every record such as the columns of REV and IN_DOC_REV_PK).
 Also, we dropped the columns with too many null values.